rossetti/JSLBook/docs/06-introDEDS.md

 W_q & = \dfrac{0.5}{1/6} = 3 \: \text{minutes}\end{aligned}$$

 In comparing these analytical results with the simulation results, you can see that they match to within statistical error.
-Later in this text, the analytical treatment of queues and the simulation of queues will be developed.
+The appendix presents an analytical treatment of queues.
 These analytical results are available for this special case because the arrival and service distributions are exponential; however, simple analytical results are not available for many common distributions, e.g. lognormal.
 With simulation, you can easily estimate